-- The observe semantic will invoke the contract-violation handler; if the contract-violation handler returns normally, program execution will continue from the point of evaluation of the contract assertion. - The enforce semantic will invoke the contract-violation handler; if the contract-violation handler returns normally, the program is terminated in an implementation-defined fashion. - The quick\enforce semantic will not invoke the contract-violation handler but will instead immediately terminate the program in an implementation-defined fashion.
+• The observe semantic will invoke the contract-violation handler; if the contract-violation handler returns normally, program execution will continue from the point of evaluation of the contract assertion.

+- The enforce semantic will invoke the contract-violation handler; if the contract-violation handler returns normally, the program is terminated. - The quick-enforce semantic will not invoke the contract-violation handler but will instead immediately terminate the program.

-The enforce and quick\enforce semantics are collectively called terminating semantics because when a contract violation occurs, they will prevent program execution from continuing into the code following the violated contract assertion by terminating the program.
+The enforce and quick-enforce semantics are collectively called terminating semantics because when a contract violation occurs, they will prevent program execution from continuing into the code following the violated contract assertion by terminating the program.